-- 150. In its application for a patent term extension, BTG noted that the FDA "has approved New Drug Application (NDA) No. 202379 for ZYTIGA (abiraterone acetate).
-The active ingredient of ZYTIGA is abiraterone acetate."
-BTG also represented that the '213 patent "claims the active ingredient of the approved product which is abiraterone acetate." - application for the '213 patent) granted a patent term extension for the '213 patent.
+146. On September 25, 2013, examiner Bottino (the examiner who handled the original application for the '213 patent) granted a patent term extension for the '213 patent.
 The PTO determined, based on the representations made by BTG, that since the claims of the '213 patent "cover the human drug product ZYTIGA (abiraterone acetate)," an extension of 1,029 days was warranted.
-The expiration of the '213 blocking patent was set at December 13, 2016, granting BTG, and its licensee Janssen, an additional 1,029 days nearly three years of patent life.
+The expiration of the '213 blocking patent was set at December 13, 2016, granting BTG, and its licensee Janssen, an additional 1,029 days - nearly three years - of patent life.

-E. September 2014: Janssen's sixth time is the charm, patenting the obvious based on a commercial success argument.
+E. September 2014: Janssen's sixth attempt to patent the obvious based on a commercial success argument worked.

-- 152. Rather than accept the examiner's repeated rejections, Janssen revived its failed commercial success argument.
-On June 4, 2013, Janssen submitted a new response, re-asserting Zytiga's commercial success as grounds for patentability. - 153.
-This time, Janssen provided the FDA-approved label for Ztyiga to the examiner, along with a December 2012 FDA News Release noting that the agency had decided to expand Zytiga's use for late-stage prostate cancer.
+147. Rather than accept the examiner's repeated rejections, Janssen revived its failed commercial success argument.
+On June 4, 2013, Janssen submitted a new response, re-asserting Zytiga's commercial success as grounds for patentability.

+148. This time, Janssen provided to the examiner the FDA-approved label for Zytiga, along with a December 2012 FDA News Release noting that the agency had decided to expand Zytiga's use for late-stage prostate cancer.
 Additionally, Janssen submitted two news releases from the FDA (dated June 17, 2010 and August 31, 2012) and a Janssen slideshow, dated May 2013.